how not to retreat

 Myself, I have enough difficulty getting to bed without the promise of disaster if I dont.
 Normally, if I stay up late, I just get more exhaustion.
 Staying up after a mini-retreat led to serious vital and emotional crashes all three times I did it.

 The last couple weeks, I have felt strangely paralyzed.
 I knew I was in trouble.
 But for once, I could not ask for help.
 I couldn’t figure out what was going on.
 Now I think my winter and spring has been extra weird for this reason.

-My shocking break-up in the fall from a girlfriend, set me up for all this.
-But the two mini-retreats I did afterward crystallized this pattern of emotional implosion.
+My shocking break-up in the fall from a girlfriend set me up for all this.
+But the two mini-retreats I did afterward established this pattern of emotional implosion.
 Since then, I have been especially imbalanced.
 A third one a few weeks ago revealed the pattern to me.
 I had wandered into the dark side of darkness!
 After watching me wander like a zombie in oblivion all winter, no wonder my fellow villagers are so hesitant about doing a retreat.

 I was thinking of offering this kind of retreat as an introduction to darkness.
 It proved a failure point test: finessing a design to the point of collapse to find its absolute minimum requirements.
 A mini-retreat simply does not meet them.

 UPDATE: I found a way to do a mini-retreat safely.
 The above dire description should just be taken as a warning against starting and ending a mini-retreat late.
 Starting and ending early is the key.